 Get up out of your seats and circle up in a common area near your desks.

 And seriously: STAND UP.
 Being on your feet helps remind you to keep your updates brief and only share what's applicable to all (or most) team members.

 Need a sidebar?
-During your update, mention that you need to grab a few minutes with that one teammate after stand-up.
+During your update, mention that you need to grab a few minutes with that one teammate after the stand-up meeting.

 Each team member shares a bit about the progress they've made since the last stand-up, their plan for the day, and whether they're blocked at all.
 Don't go into excruciating detail – just the highlight reel is fine.
 (Curious teammates can always follow up with you for a deeper dive after stand-up.)

 Maybe you're located in separate offices (or continents).
 Maybe somebody is just working from home (WFH) that day.
 Fire up a call using HipChat, or your video chat tool-of-choice.
 You should totally still stand up, though.

 And for all you trans-continental teams, get creative with the scheduling.
 Whilst most teams prefer to hold stand-up meetings in the morning, that's not a requirement.
 Choose the time that works best for you.